-- The 30 amp 120 volt 60hz AC electrical system is designed to operate on one (1) leg of 120-volt power at a maximum current flow of 30 amperes. - The 50 amp 120 volt 60hz AC electrical system is designed to operate on two (2) legs of 120-volt power at a maximum current flow of 50 amperes per leg.
+• The 50 amp 120 volt 60hz AC electrical system is designed to operate on two (2) legs of 120-volt power at a maximum current flow of 50 amperes per leg.

-Power to your 120-volt 60hz AC electrical system (30 amp or 50 amp) can be supplied by the 120-volt 60hz utilities found at RV campgrounds or by a generator.
+Power to your 50 amp, 120-volt 60hz AC electrical system can be supplied by the 120-volt 60hz utilities found at RV campgrounds or by a generator.
 A campground's electrical service may occasionally experience high or low voltage.

-Exposure to voltages higher or lower than 120-volts will damage or shorten the service life of the electrical system and appliances.
+• Exposure to voltages higher or lower than 120-volts will damage or shorten the service life of the electrical system and appliances.